 A review of medications - many of our clients are unaware that the medications they are taking may actually be contributing to their bone loss and chronic inflammation.
 Certain medications can actually be contributing to periodontal disease, either by creating dry mouth (xerostomea), or directly contributing to inflammation and bone loss (contraceptives and calcium channel blockers for example).
 Once a patient is educated they can then discuss options with their physician to either change medications, or try to wean them off them entirely (life style changes may occur if a patient is aware of the periodontal side effects from certain medications).
 It all has to do with awareness.

 Salivary Pathogen Molecular Testing – we strongly encourage all or our clients to have a simple saliva molecular test (provided at our clinic) to determine definitively and quantitatively which periodontal pathogens are present in their infection.
 Every case is different.
 This highly definitive test directs treatment therapy moving forward and provides valuable information about the decision to use adjunctive systemic antibiotics.
-This is considered highly individualized patient care since we are not guessing about virulent pathogen involvement, thus we can pinpoint the appropriate antibiotic for the infection.
+This is considered “individualized patient care” since we are not guessing about virulent pathogen involvement, thus we can pinpoint the appropriate short term antibiotic for the infection.
 There are currently 11 known periodontal pathogens which are pathogenic (disease causing).
-This is not a one size fits all program.
-All of the patients health history factors and medical lab test results are take into account before any definitive decisions are made for appropriate therapy moving forward.
-We often involve the medical doctor (or specialist such as the cardiologist) in the decision making process based on systemic health issues already present.
+Health history factors and medical lab test results are take into account before any definitive decisions are made for appropriate therapy moving forward.
+We often involve the medical doctor (or specialist, such as a cardiologist) in the decision making process based on systemic health issues already present.
 For example, if a patient has a history of heart disease, atherosclerosis, or stroke, and the molecular pathogen test returns with high levels of certain pathogens known to contribute to vascular inflammation, we are going to be much more proactive in our multidisciplinary treatment approach.
 This would mean more frequent molecular testing and possibly a much more frequent supportive periodontal maintenance program.
 This also empowers the patient through education, if the patient is educated to understand the mouth-body connection, and how it can relate to serious systemic diseases, they can become more involved in their own co-therapy.

-Another example of how molecular testing can help therapy moving forward – if a patient presents with rheumatoid arthritis or multiple sclerosis, or any other type of chronic auto-immune inflammatory disease, they have the opportunity through molecular pathogen testing to uncover definitively the presence of oral pathogen species which may actually be contributing to the inflammatory burden of both their periodontal disease and their systemic disease.
-This directs the actual therapy moving forward by pinpointing which systemic antibiotic to use in each case.
+Another example of how molecular testing can help therapy moving forward – if a patient presents with rheumatoid arthritis or multiple sclerosis, or any other type of chronic auto-immune inflammatory disease (recent studies show a connection between oral pathogens and these auto-immune diseases), they have the opportunity through molecular pathogen testing to uncover definitively the presence of oral pathogen species, which may actually be contributing to the inflammatory burden of both their periodontal disease and their systemic disease.
+This valuable information directs the actual therapy moving forward by pinpointing which systemic antibiotic to use in each case.
 Individuals with chronic inflammatory auto-immune diseases such as MS or RA often have periodontal disease characterized by high levels of certain pathogens.

 How about hypertension, stroke, or atherosclerosis and the association with oral pathogens?
 There is a strong association between high levels of two virulent periodontal pathogens and hypertension.
 It is crucial that a patient with any type of cardiovascular disease be tested for virulent oral pathogens.
 This simple and inexpensive saliva test is at least as important as testing cholesterol for these individuals, if not more important due to the overall added inflammatory burden oral pathogens create.
-This has been well published in the literature.
+This has been well published in the literature and is considered to have A level evidence.
 While no interventional studies have been performed, it does not take much of a leap to connect the dots with regard to overall inflammatory burden and heart attack, stroke, and atherosclerosis.

 Salivary DNA testing for IL 1a and IL 1b genetic polymorphism (hyper-inflammatory, or exaggerated immune response) - this is a very important risk factor to determine for a person with periodontal disease and heart disease, and/or family history of heart disease.
 Knowing this information provides valuable understanding about host response.
 Once this information is known, it empowers both the professional and the patient to create optimal strategies moving forward to control hyper-chronic inflammation.
 There are many ways to suppress or control this part of “cause”, thus offsetting the inevitable outcome for many, loss of teeth.
 Learn more at “genetics”

 Host modulated therapy – very important.
-A very effective medication for chronic inflammatory periodontal disease has been available for many years – Periostat (low dose doxycycline 20mg).
-The vast majority of the clients we help have never heard of this medication.
-Periostat reduces bone destroying cells by reducing the over-abundance of inflammatory mediators (enzymes) in the gums.
-In addition to slowing or stopping the progression of periodontal disease, when used adjunctively with active periodontal therapy, Periostat will activate bone building cells (osteoblasts).
-This medication has been published extensively in the periodontal and medical literature over the past 15 years.
-However, the ignorance on this topic remains wide spread, unfortunately.
+A very effective medication for chronic inflammatory periodontal disease has been available for the past 15 years – Periostat (non-antibiotic dose doxycycline – 20mg).
+Periostat works as an anti-inflammtory, not an antibiotic.
+It effectively reduces bone destroying cells by reducing the over-abundance of inflammatory mediators (enzymes) in the gums without the side effects of an antibiotic.
+It resets the inflammatory response, which in many individuals with chronic periodontitis is “up-regulated and inappropriate”.
+Periostat changes the oral environment to be less conducive to pathogen survival by creating a more oxygenated environment.
+In addition to slowing or stopping the progression of periodontal disease, when used adjunctively with active periodontal therapy, Periostat will actually activate bone building cells (osteoblasts).
+This medication has been published extensively in the periodontal and medical literature over the past 20+ years demonstrating efficacy and statistical significance (no other adjunctive therapy in dentistry has been published as extensively).
+However, the ignorance among professionals on this topic remains wide spread, unfortunately.
 We strive to educate all patients and professionals about the positive systemic and clinical benefits of using Periostat, either short or long term, depending on host factors.
 Read more about host modulated therapy

-Endodontic diagnosis and treatment – if a tooth nerve and blood supply (pulp) has been infected and damaged by chronic periodontal disease by the pathogens involved, the infection can cause the nerve of the tooth to die – which can be measured using a pulp tester or ice.
-If this has occurred we know that the infection has spread to the inside of the tooth, the pulp chamber.
-A tooth infected internally will require a root canal treatment as well as RPE to expect long term results and bone fill.
+Endodontic diagnosis and treatment – a tooth nerve and blood supply (pulp) can be damaged by chronic periodontal disease (pathogen infection can cause the nerve of the tooth to die) or trauma A tooth infected/injured internally will require a root canal treatment as well as RPE to achieve long term results and bone fill.
 We call this type of defect a combined endo/perio lesion.
 See example below:

 tooth #18 had 12-15mm pockets and was determined to be “non vital”, meaning the infection was now inside the tooth.
 A simple root canal was performed on the same day that RPE was completed on this tooth.